Outdoor Adventures tailored exclusively for women.

 Important Note:

-By RSVPing “Yes” to any event, you agree to the group’s terms and conditions.
-For more details, visit: https://adventurewomen.co.uk/ts%26cs.
-Outdoor activities involve inherent risks, including slips, trips, falls, drowning, exposure to extreme weather, equipment failure, and medical emergencies, which can result in serious injury or death.
-By participating, you voluntarily assume all such risks.
-For more details, visit: https://adventurewomen.co.uk/ts%26cs.About Us:
+https://adventurewomen.co.uk/ts%26cs for more details.You acknowledge that outdoor activities involve inherent risks, including but not limited to slips, trips, falls, drowning, exposure to extreme weather, equipment failure, and medical emergencies, serious injury and death and voluntarily assume all such risks.
+For more details, visit: https://adventurewomen.co.uk/ts%26cs